jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 Similarly, 49% highlight poorly optimized cloud architectures, which can lead to overprovisioning—another significant source of inefficiency noted by 40%.
 Related to this are idle resources, pointed out by 47% of respondents—spending resources on unused or underutilized computing capacity.

 Which factors contribute to cloud waste in your organization? (select all that apply)
-*   Lack of knowledge or expertise - 55%
+![Chart showing factors contributing to cloud waste]

-*   Poorly optimized cloud architecture - 49%
+- Lack of knowledge or expertise 55%
-*   Idle resources - 47%
+- Poorly optimized cloud architecture 49%
-*   Manual processes leading to inefficiencies - 42%
+- Idle resources 47%
-*   Inadequate monitoring and management tools - 42%
+- Manual processes leading to inefficiencies 42%
-*   Overprovisioned resources - 40%
+- Inadequate monitoring and management tools 42%
-*   Non-compliance with cloud best practices - 37%
+- Overprovisioned resources 40%

-*The chart accompanying this text is a bar chart showing the factors contributing to cloud waste, with the largest bar representing "Lack of knowledge or expertise" at 55%.*
+- Non-compliance with cloud best practices 37%

 Mitigating cloud inefficiencies requires a strategic blend of education, precise monitoring, and architectural optimization.
 Organizations should prioritize comprehensive training programs to elevate their teams’ understanding of cloud resource management.
 Leveraging advanced monitoring and management tools can also play a crucial role in identifying idle and overprovisioned resources, enabling proactive adjustments.